 But Hunan is also known for the non-ferrous metal mines that produce almost 50 million tons of waste a year.
 Wastewater from mining is frequently used to irrigate farmland, and mine tailings, which contain cadmium among other pollutants, tend to be poorly managed.
 It was cadmium from Hunan’s mine waste that had leaked into the soil and contaminated the rice.

 When the scandal first broke, the You County government responded with denials.
 An official statement from the county government stated that there was no heavy metal mining within 10 kilometers of the source of the problem rice, but others say that the pollution has been an open secret for years.

-As early as 2006, the village of Xinma, in the same municipality, suffered an episode of mass cadmium poisoning in which two people died and 150 were left with lower-level chronic poisoning.
+In Zhuzhou, more than 62 square miles of the land tested had cadmium pollution levels five times the permitted limit.As early as 2006, the village of Xinma, in the same municipality, suffered an episode of mass cadmium poisoning in which two people died and 150 were left with lower-level chronic poisoning.
 More than 160 acres of land in Xinma and neighboring villages had to be abandoned.

 Yin Lihui, who heads up the Hunan Agricultural Resources and Environmental Protection Station, admits that pollution from non-ferrous metal mining is particularly grave in the watershed of the Xiang River, and the Economic Daily, a government-aligned national newspaper, has reported that the Xiang, Hunan ’s ‘mother river,’ is the most polluted by heavy metals of all China’s rivers.